 Climate Type Life Expectancy

-High Heat & Humidity 10 – 12 Years
+High Humidity 10 – 12 Years

-Extreme Cold 10 – 15 Years
+Frequent Storms/Rainfall 10 – 15 Years

 HVAC Life Expectancy by Usage Patterns

 Some people run their HVAC systems year-round, while some only run it seasonally at their second home.
-This table breaks down how usage patterns affect the lifespan.
+This table breaks down how usage patterns affect the lifespan:

 Usage Pattern Life Expectancy